As at 12 August 2020

-The 2019 Novel Coronavirus (COVID-19) continues to spread and we are thinking of all our stakeholders across the globe and hope that everyone is staying healthy and comfortable.
+The 2019 Novel Coronavirus (COVID-19) remains uncontained globally and we are thinking of all our stakeholders across the globe and hope that everyone is staying healthy and comfortable.
 Our thoughts are with those suffering from the virus and we are very grateful to everyone working on the frontlines in health and services.

-In the initial stages of the outbreak, the governments of numerous countries and states implemented restrictions and controls to minimise the spread of COVID-19.
-Many countries have now begun to ease restrictions and to re-open economies.
-This is the case in both Australia and the US where NEW’s portfolio assets are operating.
+In response to the pandemic, governments of numerous countries and states implemented restrictions and controls to minimise the spread of COVID-19.
+While many countries have had success in managing the spread of the virus and have sought to ease restrictions and to re-open economies, economic activity globally is at significantly lower levels than was the case before the emergence of COVID-19.

 We have made changes to our operations to ensure the health and safety of the Investment Management team and contractors working on our sites and are assessing the impact of the various COVID-19 measures implemented by government and their potential longer-term consequences for NEW’s investment strategy and operations.

 - NEW’s Investment Strategy

 - Revenue: NEW has long-term contracted cashflows across a diversified portfolio of solar plants.
 All of NEW’s sixteen solar power plants are operating and, from 1 June 2020 when the Mount Signal 2 power purchase contract commenced, its cashflows are more than 96% contracted with investment grade offtakers.
 The average remaining term of NEW’s power purchase agreements (PPAs) is 15.4 years as of 30 June 2020.